RaulPPelaez/Naga_KeypadMapper/README.md

 where [id] is the id number of the keypad returned by $ xinput.

-4) You have to also run
+4) You may have to also run

     $ xinput set-button-map [id2] 1 2 3 4 5 6 7 11 10 8 9 13 14 15

-where [id2] is the id number of the pointer device returned by `xinput` - in case of naga 2014 you also have to check which of those two has more than 7 numbers by typing `xinput get-button-map [id2]`
+where [id2] is the id number of the pointer device returned by `xinput` - in case of naga 2014 you also have to check which of those two has more than 7 numbers by typing `xinput get-button-map [id2]`.
+Although this seems to be unnecesary in some systems (i.e CentOS 7)

-This lasts until the x server is restarted (`nagastart.sh` is aware of this), but you can enable it back to completely restore the changes by changing the last 0 to a 1.
+This lasts until the x server is restarted (`nagastart.sh` is aware of this), but you can enable it back to completely restore the changes by changing the last 0 to a 1 in 2).

 ##UNINSTALATION